colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-tables/formulas-for-tables.md

 ## splitby

-This function splits the table into several different tables, split by the unique values of a column:
+This formula splits the table into several different tables, split by the unique values of a column:

 ```deci live
 Flights = {